julik/rsbn/README.txt

 instruments made using other plugins.
 The default channel that is tuned when the instrument is initialized is 10k, that is Tallinn in Estonia and the Baltic and Chkalovsky when in the Moscow region.

-It makes the following datarefs available for reading:
+It makes the following datarefs available for reading for basic navigation purposes:

 		rsbn/receiving 		(int, readonly) - will contain 1 if the beacon is being received now rsbn/overflight (int, readonly) - will contain 1 if the beacon is being overflown now (the distance to the beacon